ddialliance/ddimodel/CompositeTypes/DebriefingProcessType/readme.markdown

 Describe the debriefing process.
 Specifies if debriefing is required.
-Supports multiple language versions of the same content as well as optional formatting of the content.